mu57f4/Scientist-Face-Detection/README.md

 Then, I did some manul cleaning to remove unwanted, mislabeled or blurry images, the clean data was stored in `dataset/cropped` folder.

 ## Application:
-the `application` folder contains the code for streamlit application.

-First
+I built a streamlit web app, the code in `application` folder.

+to run the app, navigate to `application` folder and execute these commands:

 ```
-pip install -r requirments.txt
+pip install -r requirements.txt
 ```

-Then go to `application` folder and run
 ```
 streamlit run app.py
 ```